 - Triage and assign inbound requests across a team.

-Everything else—billing polish, admin analytics, multi-tenant branding—can wait until that loop works end to end.
+Everything else—billing polish, admin analytics, custom branding for every client—can wait until that loop works end to end.

-- Edge-first hosting — fast globally, simple deploys, predictable cost at early scale.
+- Reliable hosting — fast for users, simple to release updates, sensible cost at early scale.

 What to defer (on purpose)

-- Custom admin for every edge case — use SQL, Retool, or internal tools until patterns stabilize.
+- Custom admin for every edge case — use simple internal tools until patterns stabilize.

-- Perfect multi-region — ship in one region; add redundancy when contracts require it.
+- Perfect global redundancy — ship in one region; add more when contracts require it.

-- AI everywhere — automate one high-value step first; do not wrap the whole product in a chat box.
+- Automation everywhere — fix one high-value manual step first; do not boil the ocean.

 After launch